QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-06-bot-business-documents.md

   + In the `Dialogs` folder, open **SearchDialogBase.cs** by double-clicking on it in the Solution Explorer.

   >**Note** While there are lots of files in this solution, this is one of the most relevant.
 It does the integration with your search service.
 Spend at least five minutes reading the file **from start to finish**.
 We've commented what's happening on almost every line, so it is hopefully easy to follow, even if you don't have a background with bots.
-This code shows you how to interact with the Search service using C# and the Azure Search SDK.
-Componets like `SearchResponses`, `ISearchIndexClient`, and `SearchHitStyler` optimize the development and organize the interaction with the Azure Search Service.
+This code shows you how to interact with the Search service using C# and the Azure Cognitive Search SDK.
+Componets like `SearchResponses`, `ISearchIndexClient`, and `SearchHitStyler` optimize the development and organize the interaction with the Azure Cognitive Search Service.

   + In the same `Dialogs` folder, open the **MainDialog.cs** file.
 You can see how the state of the bot is managed within the `waterfalldialog`.
 At the end of the file you will see 3 `case` commands to route the main dialog, where you are now, the other possible dialogs of the bot.
 The interaction "help" drives the dialog straight to a response.
 Let's check them in the next item.